Continued staining after blighted ovum

 On a halachic level, the most important step you can take is to review the laws of stains, as by reading our site’s articles “Ketamim” and “Toilet Paper“.
 A woman can sometimes become tehorah even when staining is ongoing.
 Not all stains invalidate the clean days.
 Furthermore, not all bedikot need be clear; some browns may be acceptable even on a hefsek taharah.

 After reviewing the laws of stains, we suggest that you attempt to make a hefsek taharah.
-For this cycle, you may omit the moch dachuk and make only one bedikah each on day one, day seven, and an intermediate day.
+For this cycle, you may omit the moch dachuk and do only three bedikot during shivah neki’im: one on day 1, one on day 7, and one on one of the intermediate days.
 Any questionable bedikah cloths or stains should be brought to a halachic authority for evaluation.

 We hope these steps help you reach the mikveh soon.
 We wish you a refuah sheleimah and a sweet new year.
 Please write back with any further questions.